IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_KEYCLOAK.md

 The instructions go into installing an Ingress for Keycloak.
 But we have Istio installed and we will be using the Istio Ingress to access Keycloak externally.
 The original `keycloak.yaml` is modified and the `NodePort` has been removed.

+Note: This is a "ephemeral" installation of Keycloak, there is no database used for persistance.
+Sufficient for a workshop but not suitable for production use!

 ### Step 1: Deploy Keycloak

 ```sh